 A. It's just the final coating.
 Some people like shiny and others think black is more professional looking.
 What's important is the material the socket is made of, as discussed above.

 Q. Should I look for ANSI on socket sets?
 Is it important?

-A. Tools certified by the American National Standards Institute (ANSI) have to meet certain criteria, which sounds great, but the professionals we consulted suggested that ANSI requirements weren't particularly stringent.
+A. Tools certified by the American National Standards Institute (ANSI) have to meet certain criteria, which sounds great, but some professionals suggest that ANSI requirements aren't particularly stringent.
 The certification didn't impact their buying decisions.